wisslab/wiss-site/content/contact.md

 **S-Bahn:**

-Coming from the Stuttgart main statin (Hauptbahnhof): Take the S-Bahn S1 (Herrenberg), S2 or S3 (both Flughafen) and get off at "Universität".
+Coming from the Stuttgart main station (Hauptbahnhof): Take the S-Bahn S1 (Herrenberg), S2 or S3 (both Flughafen) and get off at "Universität".

 Coming from the Airport (Flughafen): Take the S-Bahn S2 (Schorndorf) or S3 (Backnang) and get off at "Universität".